SYS-Labs/pali-test-dapp/README.md

 `PaliTest.js` attaches listeners for wallet events.
 Because certain events may not fire consistently, the helper `checkState` refreshes the UI after critical actions, ensuring accuracy even when the extension is silent.

-### 4 · Network Switching (`sys_changeUTXOEVM`)
+### 4 · Network & Account Switching

-`handleConnectAndSwitch` verifies whether the wallet is in EVM mode (`pali.isBitcoinBased()`).
-If so, it programmatically suggests the corresponding UTXO chain through the Syscoin-specific RPC method, streamlining the user’s path to the correct network.
+The `handleConnectAndSwitch` function contains logic to intelligently guide the user.
+It checks if the wallet is already on a UTXO-based chain and calls the appropriate RPC method (`sys_switchChain` or `sys_changeUTXOEVM`) to switch to the target network.
+A separate `handleSwitchAccount` function calls `wallet_changeAccount` to open Pali's account selection dialog.

 ---